LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     dependencies.
 Uberenv is a submodule in RAJA that lives in ``RAJA/scripts/uberenv/``.
   * `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_,
+    a collection of build configurations used by Spack to generate host-config files for CMake to use in GitLab CI and Spack packages for various projects.
-    a collection of compiler and package Spack configurations that is specific to LLNL LC platforms and used by multiple projects.
+    The build configurations are specific to LLNL LC platforms and used by multiple projects.
 RADIUSS Spack Configs is a submodule in RAJA that lives in ``RAJA/scripts/radiuss-spack-configs/``.

 The relationships among these packages in a project that uses them is illustrated in the `RADIUSS Shared CI User Guide <https://radiuss-shared-ci.readthedocs.io/en/latest/sphinx/user_guide/index.html>`_.
 The guide also describes